microsoft/azuredevopslabs/labs/java/builddocker/readme.md

 1. Click on the **jdev-labs** project and navigate to the **Build & Release** Hub.

-1. Click on Builds to go the Builds view.
+1. Click on Builds to go to the Builds view.
 Click on **+ New** to create a new Build definition.

     ![Create a new Build Definition](images/new-build-def.png)